umairahmed111/raspberrypi-network-threat-detection/PROJECT_LOG.md

 Questions:-

 When does “many SYN packets” become suspicious?
-- I think that when you get multiple SYN request/packets in a very short span of time(correct me if I am wrong).
+- I think that when you get multiple SYN request/packets in a very short span of time(I know I am wrong here but still keeping it and other log statements to remember where I went wrong).

 Which test did trigger alerts?
 - The tests that triggered alerts were nmap, http and  after generated multiple attempt ssh also.